menu icon

 University information

-Portsmouth is a small and lively island city that contains everything students need.
+Portsmouth is a small and lively city by the sea that offers everything students need.
 Students can focus on their studies with as little distraction as they like.
 Then, when it’s time to step away from the books, the seafront offers learners the perfect place to revive and time to reset.
 Everything is close by in Portsmouth.
-In the course of a day students could go from the deck of a historic ship to a bustling shopping street, before browsing...more
+In the course of a day students could tour a historic ship, browse a bustling street full of independent shops, before...more